Nukesor/pueue/README.md

 If you want to dig right into it, you can compile and run it yourself with a debug build.
 This would help me a lot!

-## Scripting

-When calling pueue commands in a script, you might need to sleep for a short amount of time for now.
-The pueue server asynchronously processes requests, while the TaskManager (which handles everything related to starting, stopping and communicating with processes) runs it's own update loop with a small sleep.
-A sleep in scripts will probably become irrelevant, as soon as this bug in rust-lang is fixed: https://github.com/rust-lang/rust/issues/39364

-## Utilities
+## Starting the Daemon

 ### Systemd
-If you use Systemd and don't install Pueue with Yay, place `pueued.service` in `/etc/systemd/user/`.
+If you use Systemd and don't install Pueue with a package manager, place `pueued.service` in `/etc/systemd/user/`.
 Afterward, every user can start/enable their own session with:

         systemctl --user start pueued.service
         systemctl --user enable pueued.service

+### Local
+Just run `pueued` anywhere on your commandline.
+It'll exit if you close the terminal, though.

+## Utilities

 ### JSON Support

 The Pueue client `status` and `log` commands support JSON output with the `-j` flag.
 This can be used to easily incorporate it into window manager bars, such as i3bar.

+## Scripting

+When calling pueue commands in a script, you might need to sleep for a short amount of time for now.
+The pueue server processes requests asynchronously, whilst the TaskManager runs it's own update loop with a small sleep.
+(The TaskManager handles everything related to starting, stopping and communicating with processes.)

+A sleep in scripts will probably become irrelevant, as soon as this bug in rust-lang is fixed: https://github.com/rust-lang/rust/issues/39364

 Copyright &copy; 2019 Arne Beer ([@Nukesor](https://github.com/Nukesor))